Provo Utah Rock Canyon Temple

-The Provo Utah Temple (formerly the Provo Temple) is the seventeenth constructed and fifteenth operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Located in the city of Provo, Utah, it was built with a modern single-spire design, similar to the original design of the Ogden Utah Temple.
+The Provo Utah Rock Canyon Temple (formerly the Provo Utah Temple) is a temple of the Church of Jesus Christ of Latter-day Saints located in Provo, Utah, just north of Brigham Young University (BYU).
+The intent to build the temple was announced on August 14, 1967, by Hugh B. Brown and N. Eldon Tanner.
+The temple was designed by architect Emil B. Fetzer and was dedicated in 1972 as the church's seventeenth constructed and fifteenth operating temple.
+It was the sixth temple built in Utah, and the first in both Utah County and Provo.

+A groundbreaking ceremony, to signify the beginning of construction, was held on September 15, 1969, conducted by Brown.
+The site was also dedicated on the same day by Joseph Fielding Smith.
+It was built with a modern single-spire design, similar to the original design of the Ogden Utah Temple.
+The original spire sat on top of a rounded base constructed on a rectangular foundation.

+In 2021, the church announced plans to reconstruct the temple after dedication of the Orem Utah Temple.
+The temple closed for reconstruction in February 2024.
+In the same month, the church announced that following reconstruction the temple will be known as the Provo Utah Rock Canyon Temple.

 History

 Since Provo's early years, a hill just northeast of downtown Provo was known as "Temple Hill".
-Instead of a temple, however, the Maeser Building was built on the hill in 1911 as a part of the Brigham Young University (BYU) campus.
+Instead of a temple, however, the Maeser Building was built on the hill in 1911 as a part of the BYU campus.
 A 17 acre block of property at the base of Rock Canyon was chosen as the site for the Provo Temple.
+The preliminary plans called for a four-story structure of 130,825 square feet.

-The LDS Church announced the intention to construct a temple in Provo on August 14, 1967.
+The temple was announced by the counselors in the First Presidency, Hugh B. Brown and N. Eldon Tanner, during a meeting with 28 local stake presidencies, on August 14, 1967.
 A groundbreaking ceremony, to signify the beginning of construction, was held on September 15, 1969.
 The temple was dedicated on February 9, 1972, by church president Joseph Fielding Smith.
 The two dedicatory services were broadcast to several large auditoriums on the BYU campus, including the 22,700-seat Marriott Center.
-Thirty-one years after the temple's completion, a statue of the Angel Moroni was added to the spire, which itself was changed from gold to white.

-Emil B. Fetzer, the architect for the Ogden and Provo temples, was asked to create a functional design with efficiency, convenience, and reasonable cost as key factors.
-The design of the temple was inspired by a scripture in Exodus 13:21 which describes the Lord going before the children of Israel by day as a cloud and by night as a pillar of fire.
-The panels on the sides of the temple feature a gothic arch motif, commonly used in religious architecture.
-The temple has 6 ordinance rooms and 12 sealing rooms, all surrounded by a circular hallway, and has a total floor area of 128,325 square feet (11,921.8 m2).